Logs can be used to store pretty much anything to your interface. Let’s create our first log.

 Using with unify.Log()

-This code uses explicit handles (each function has a log
+The code below uses explicit handles (each function has a log

 argument):

-This code logs the same data, but avoids the need to pass the Log
+The code below logs the same data, but avoids the need to pass the Log

 instance around: